EAA Chapter 54

 Welcome to EAA Chapter 54

-EAA Chapter 54 has earned Gold statusWe meet monthly at the Chapter House at Lake Elmo Airport (21D) to share ideas, exchange information, encourage safety, serve the local aviation community and have a lot of fun doing so.
+EAA Chapter 54 has earned Gold statusWe meet monthly at the Chapter House at Lake Elmo Airport (21D) for informative programs and hangar talk.
+We provide Young Eagles rides and aviation scholarships.
+We help people who are building airplanes.
+And we provide seminars to aviators and others.
+You don't need to be a pilot to have a home at the airport.
 Please come to our next meeting or event as our guest.
 Let us know you're coming so you can be properly greeted and introduced to the chapter.

 In the meantime, please explore our Web site for details about the many programs and benefits we offer.
 Select the dropdown menu to the left to learn our history, find out how young people can get a free flight, and the latest chapter news.
 You can also find flight planning and airplane-watching tools.
+Find all the details here.

-MAY MEETING
+AUGUST MEETING

 Latest Chapter News